Almost optimal query algorithm for hitting set using a subset query: Introduction

-There is a vast literature available on the query complexity of problems with classical polynomial time algorithms (Refer to book~\cite{Oded17}).
-However, there has been almost negligible work on algorithmically hard problems~\cite{IndykMRVY18, IwamaY18, OnakRRR12}.
-In this paper, we use ideas of parameterized complexity in order to study the query complexity of NP-hard problems.
-The {\sc Hitting Set} and {\sc Vertex Cover} problems are test problems for all new techniques of parameterized complexity and also in every subarea that parameterized complexity has explored.
-We continue the tradition and study the query complexity of these problems.
-In doing so, we touch upon some other problems like {\sc Max-cut}, \match{} and \pmaxpacking{}.
-We define a generalization of a recently introduced query model~\cite{BeameHRRS18} (details in Section~\ref{subsec:model}). \remove{Our strategy involves ideas from parameterized streaming algorithms.
-We also describe a sampling primitive for our problems that simplifies known sampling primitives.} In what follows, we describe the relevant model and state our results.
+There is a vast literature available on the query complexity of problems with classical polynomial time algorithms (refer to book~\cite{Oded17}).
+There have also been works that look at algorithmically hard problems through the lens of query complexity~\cite{IndykMRVY18, IwamaY18, OnakRRR12}.
+In this paper, we use ideas of parameterized complexity in order to study the query complexity of an NP-hard problem.
+The {\sc Hitting Set} (and {\sc Vertex Cover}) problem is a test problem for all new techniques of parameterized complexity and also in every subarea that parameterized complexity has explored.
+We continue this tradition and study the query complexity of {\sc Hitting Set}.
+Our query model is a generalization of a recently introduced query model by Beame et al.~\cite{talg/BeameHRRS20}.